doctor3w/Dance-Dance-Evolution/docs/index.md

 #### PIC32 1: Audio Buffering using External SRAM

 The audio buffering was done with our second PIC, as the CPU cycles required for SPI communication with the SRAM chip were too many to fit any other processing alongside.
-We used our professor Bruce's code for the SRAM chip for reading and writing to the SRAM and writing to the DAC.
+We used Bruce's code for the SRAM chip for reading and writing to the SRAM and writing to the DAC.
 His code included some read/write methods as well as handling the SPI setup and mode changes.
 We had to add code to read from the ADC in a timer interrupt, and then write to a location in the SRAM, and finally read from a different location and write that value to the DAC.

 ```c
 // Interrupt code (fires 40kHz)